kanbanize/eve/README.md

 Why Eve instead of all other big and well-known CSS Frameworks like Bootstrap, Foundation, Bulma, UIkit, Semantic UI?

-It's simple - **Eve does not overwrite any of your user agent or custom styles!**

 Most CSS Frameworks use global resets like:

 ```